NHSH-MRI-Physics/Scottish-Medium-ACR-Analysis-Framework/README.md

 Version: Pre-Release

 ### Scottish Medium ACR Phantom QA project.
-Please note this project is currently a work in progress, dervived from the [Hazen MRI QA framework](https://github.com/GSTT-CSC/hazen).
+Dervived from the [Hazen MRI QA framework](https://github.com/GSTT-CSC/hazen).
 The documentation and project is incpomplete, the code is messy and bugs will almost certainly be present.
 If any bugs or issues are found please raise an [issue](https://github.com/NHSH-MRI-Physics/Hazen-ScottishACR-Fork/issues) within github.
 ## Current Status and To Do
 - [x] Add medium ACR phantom compatibility to the Hazen code base.
 - [x] Incorporate docker image of the Hazen code base with medium ACR compatibility.